thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 searched for ideas and stumbled into this attractive version of the [Ball Point Game](https://play14.org/games/ball-point-game).
 I gathered up my courage and emailed John all of my questions.
-John was so friendly to reply and provide me all the clarifications I asked for.
+John was so friendly to reply and provide me with all the clarifications I asked for.

 Did I say I am shy?
 Even asking a total stranger who blogs is a fantastic challenge.
 You have to know I tend to put people writing articles online on a